ogabriels2/portfolio/README.md

 The project serves as a **central hub for my work** in **Web Development**, **Graphic Design**, **Audiovisual Production**, and **IT Infrastructure**.

 This repository is public for **portfolio, study, and technical reference purposes**.
-It is not a generic template nor a project designed for local execution by third parties, although it is viewable locally.
+It is not a generic template nor intended for third-party deployment, although it can be viewed locally.

 ---